biotz/academy/docs/How-to guides/How to create a dashboard.md

 A dashboard is composed of one or more panels.
 To create a new one use the “New panel” button and select the type of panel to create.
 <br></br>

-At the moment the available panel types are the following: time-series, pie chart and gauge.
+At the moment the available panel types are the following: time-series, pie chart, gauge and device map.

 <div class="tutorial-image-container">
     ![Creating panels](img/creating-panels.png)